jofftiquez/vue-croppie/README.md

 <script>
 export default {
     mounted() {
-        // Upon mounting of the component, we accessed the bind({...}) method,
+        // Upon mounting of the component, we accessed the .bind({...})
-        // to put an initial image to the canvas. this.$refs.croppieRef.bind({
+        // function to put an initial image on the canvas. this.$refs.croppieRef.bind({
             url: 'http://i.imgur.com/Fq2DMeH.jpg',
         })